alvs210/LudoGame/README.md

 ```
 pip install pygame
 ```
-And then run the downloaded game by navigating into "LudoGame-main" (the name of this file) and then running
+And then run the downloaded game by navigating into "LudoGame-main" (the name of this folder) and then running
 ```
 python LudoPachisi.py
 ```